facebook-csharp-sdk/facebook-csharp-sdk.github.com/_includes/howtos/publish-to-feed.md

-The Facebook SDK for Android provides a method to let you publish stories from your app to a user's timeline.
+The Facebook SDK for .NET provides a method to let you publish stories from your app to a user's timeline.
 You can also use this method to post a status update on your user's behalf.
-This method uses the Graph API, and is an alternative to using the Feed Dialog; if you are trying to publish an Open Graph story, you can read the how to here.
+This method uses the Graph API, and is an alternative to using the [Feed Dialog](../feed-dialog); if you are trying to publish an Open Graph story, you can read the how to [here](../../tutorial/#5).

-To publish a story to a user's timeline, you create a Request object that includes the path to a user's feed and information about the story the app is about to post.
+To publish a story to a user's timeline, you create a use the _PostTaskAsync_ method in the _FacebookClient_ class that includes the path to a user's feed and information about the story the app is about to post.
 Publishing a story will require write permissions to a user's account, so you'll pass the user through a reauthorization flow to get those permissions.

 This document walks through the following: